Eyevinn/hls-monitor/README.md

 The monitor service is now up and running and available on port `3000`.
 A basic Swagger doc can be accessed via `hls-monitor-endpoint/docs`

-Start monitoring a new stream by doing a `PUT` to `hls-monitor-endpoint/create` with the following payload:
+Start monitoring a new stream by doing a `POST` to `hls-monitor-endpoint/monitor` with the following payload:

 ```json
 {